MiguelDominguesKPU/INFO-3225-project/README.md

 - Very modular, extendable and encapsulated design.
 - Practiced OOP principles such as encapsulation, inheritence, polymorphism/dynamic binding, data-hiding, and abstraction.
-- Randomly-generated maps that are recursively generated as an n-ary tree.
+- Randomly-generated maps that are built recursively as an n-ary tree.

 Design Patterns practiced: